and connecting Eagle Mountain Trails

 Elementary, take the next left.
 There's primitive parking along the east

 side of the road.
-This is the launch spot for Hidden Canyon, Creed, or a
+This is the launch spot for Hidden Canyon, Treadstone, Creed,

-Hidden Canyon Trail: The paved trail eastbound directly along Pony
+Behind the Boathouse (Treadstone) and Hidden Canyon trails: The paved trail eastbound directly along Pony

 Creed: Cross the road and go to the sidewalk along the parkway